Skip to Content

 Many folding bikes only have 6-8 gears.
 Most only have a single chainring.
 To compare, full-sized touring bikes usually have 24-30 gears.
 With fewer gears, it’s harder to remain in your optimal cadence.
 Your pedaling can become inefficient at times.

 There is also a larger step between gears.
 When you shift, your cadence is disrupted more.
 This can reduce speed and efficiency.
 Not all folding bikes have fewer gears.
-For example, Bike Friday folding bikes use standard touring gears.
+For example, Bike Friday bikes use standard touring gears.

-17. It’s harder to hold the bike up when stopping to take photos
+16. It’s harder to hold the bike up when stopping to take photos

 Most folding bikes have a step-through frame.
 When you stop, you can’t use your thighs to hold the bike up.
 If you take your hands off the handlebars to take a photo, your bike will fall down.
 This is a minor annoyance.